Addison00-00/UX-220-Assignment-1/research.md

 a pattern of motivation associated with failure avoidance.

-*Goal Setting and theAutonomous Learner*
+*Goal Setting and the Autonomous Learner*
 - *Autonomy: "the ability to take responsibility for one's learning."*